bartvanhalder/owlin-apidocs/README.md

 The keywords we used to define the search are divided between two tags: `should` and `should not`; the words in `should` are the ones we want in our articles, the ones in `should not` are the ones we would like to filter out.
 A single tag contains a list of rules.

 A rule is defined by:
-* `match`, associated to a string with the minimum number of matching terms, which can also be set to *"all"* if you want all of them to appear in the filtered articles.
+* a `match` field, whose value is a string with the minimum number of terms we want our rule to match.
+We can also use *"all"* if we want the rule to match all the terms.
 Note that matching a single term equals to a logical *OR*, while matching all the terms works like a logical *AND* between them.
-* a list of search expressions, each encoded as a string. **?** and **!** can be used as wildcards, where *?* represents any character and *!* any sequence of characters.
+* a `search` field, that contains a list of search expressions, each encoded as a string. __?__ and __*__ can be used as wildcards, where _?_ represents any single character and _*_ any sequence of characters.
-* two boolean values that tell our back-end if to look for the specified terms just in the title of the article, just in the body, or in both.
+* a `scope` field, with two boolean values that tell our back-end if to look for the specified expressions just in the title of the article, just in the body, or in both.

-We actually used wildcards in our example search: we wanted to match the words *market* and *markets*, but not the word *marketing*; we then added *market*\* under a *should* rule, and *marketing* under a *should not* rule.
+We actually used wildcards in our example search: we wanted to match the words *market* and *markets*, but not the word *marketing*; we then added *market*\* under a `should` rule, and *marketing* under a `should not` rule.

-The tags *includes* and *excludes* are used to chain searches: you can add there one or more search ids to expand on them.
+The tags `includes` and `excludes` are used to chain searches: you can add there one or more search ids to expand on them.
 The search ids are part of the object returned by the POST call, as we will see just now.

 <div id='searcharticles'/>
 ### Retrieving the articles related to a search